HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 - If you want aparapi to use OKRA/HSA, refer to: http://code.google.com/p/aparapi/wiki/SettingUpLinuxHSAMachineForAparapi
 - If you want Sumatra (openJDK) to use OKRA/HSA, refer to https://wiki.openjdk.java.net/display/Sumatra/Main

-### FAQ
+### FAQs

-- I keep getting an error saying 'error while loading shared libraries: libokra_x86_64.so: cannot open shared object file: No such file or directory'.
+- I keep getting an error saying 'error while loading shared libraries: libokra\_x86\_64.so: cannot open shared object file: No such file or directory'.
-  - Answer: The libokra_x86_64.so library directory isn't in the LD_LIBRARY_PATH or the version of libokra_x86_64.so is incorrect.
+  - Answer: The libokra\_x86\_64.so library directory isn't in the LD\_LIBRARY\_PATH or the version of libokra\_x86\_64.so is incorrect.
 - I keep getting an error saying 'error while loading shared libraries: libhsa-runtime64.so.1: cannot open shared object file: No such file or directory'.
-  - Answer: The libhsa-runtime64.so.1 library directory isn't in the LD_LIBRARY_PATH or the version of libhsa-runtime64.so.1 is incorrect.
+  - Answer: The libhsa-runtime64.so.1 library directory isn't in the LD\_LIBRARY\_PATH or the version of libhsa-runtime64.so.1 is incorrect.
 - I keep getting an error saying 'error while loading shared libraries: libhsakmt.so.1: cannot open shared object file: No such file or directory'.
-  - Answer: The libhsakmt.so.1 library directory isn't in the LD_LIBRARY_PATH or the version of libhsamkt.so.1 is incorrect.
+  - Answer: The libhsakmt.so.1 library directory isn't in the LD\_LIBRARY\_PATH or the version of libhsamkt.so.1 is incorrect.
-- I can initialize the runtime, using hsa_init, but there is no GPU device.
+- I can initialize the runtime, using hsa\_init, but there is no GPU device.
   - Answer: The /dev/kfd device is not properly initialized or it has the wrong permissions assigned to it.
 The command 'ls -l /dev/kfd' will list the permission on the kfd device.
 The device /dev/kfd should exist and have 0666 permissions assigned to it.
 Consult the HSA driver documentation for information on how to configure the kfd device.